Eyelid and Orbital Tumors

 What are Orbital Tumors?

 Orbital tumors occur within the eye socket itself and typically present with pain, bulging of the eye, double vision, or decreased vision.
 These may be benign or malignant in nature.
-Orbital tumors are often evaluated with imaging [computed tomography (CT) or magnetic resonance imaging (MRI)] and may require biopsy or removal of the mass depending on the tumors presentation and characteristics.
+Orbital tumors are often evaluated with imaging [computed tomography (CT) or magnetic resonance imaging (MRI)] and may require biopsy or removal of the mass depending on the presentation and characteristics of the tumor.